 |Indigenous Peoples||Projects 1, 2, and 3 are classified as category C for indigenous peoples due to the absence from the project area of social groups qualifying as indigenous peoples.|

 |During Project Design||

-The concerned stakeholders are grouped into (i) project sponsors - a central government represented by the ministries of economy (MOE), finance (MOF), and transport, communications and information technologies (MOTIC); (ii) regional administrations of the five marzpetaran (regional subdivision) where the road corridor lies, (iii) community leaders and councils of Avagani (council of elderly), (iv) community members, land owners and road users, (v) international organizations working in the project areas, (vi) local and international NGOs, and other donor/funding organizations.
+The concerned stakeholders are grouped into (i) project sponsors - a central government represented by the ministries of economy (MOE), finance (MOF), and transport, communications and information technologies (MTCIT); (ii) regional administrations of the five marzpetaran (regional subdivision) where the road corridor lies; (iii) community leaders and councils of Avagani (council of elderly); (iv) community members, land owners and road users; (v) international organizations working in the project areas; and (vi) local and international NGOs, and other donor/funding organizations.